John Hanger: Biography

 Hanger was born in Nairobi, Kenya, to British parents who then moved to Dublin, Ireland and then to the United States when he was ten years old.
 In 1979, he graduated with a B.A. from Duke University and in 1984, he graduated with a J.D. from the University of Pennsylvania Law School.
-He took a job at Neighborhood Legal Services where he advocated for people who could not pay their utility bills which eventually led to him taking a position under state representative Joseph Rhodes Jr. and former member of the Pennsylvania Public Utility Commission.
+He took a job at Community Legal Services where he advocated for people who could not pay their utility bills which eventually led to him taking a position under state representative Joseph Rhodes Jr. and former member of the Pennsylvania Public Utility Commission.
 In 1993, he was named as Commissioner of the Pennsylvania Public Utility Commission by Governor Bob Casey Sr. In June 1998, Pennsylvania Governor Tom Ridge replaced him as Commissioner of the PUC with Chester mayor, Aaron Wilson Jr., a Republican.

 Hanger contributed to writing and passing legislation such as Pennsylvania's 1996 Electricity Generation Competition and Customer Choice Act, the 2004 Alternative Energy Portfolio Standards Act, the 2005 Growing Greener 2 legislation, the 2007 Net Metering statute, the 2008 Act 129 initiating major electricity conservation programs, the 2008 Act 70 requiring DEP to write a climate change action plan, the 2008 Alternative Fuels Act, the 2010 Recycling Fee extension, and others.

 Hanger was the founding President of Citizens for Pennsylvania's Future or PennFuture from 1998 to 2008, a public interest organization with the objective of improving the environment and economy.

 Hanger has never held an elected office.
 He was considered a possible candidate for the Democratic nomination for the United States Senate election in 2004 against Arlen Specter.